SuperMarcus/myanimelist-api-specification/README.md

 Further requests should be made with the `Authorization` header.
 See [Making Requests](#requests).

-* On an unsuccessful authentication, the server responds an error HTTP status code and a JSON object with the following entries:
+* Upon an unsuccessful authentication, the server responds an error HTTP status code and a JSON object with the following entries:

 | Entry               | Value                                                         |